17th January 2019

 Etched stainless steel components

-The stainless steel etching process is suited to pretty much any component between 0.01mm and 1.5mm in thick, but below are some example case studies of the more prevalent product groups where stainless steel etching really adds value.
+The stainless steel etching process is suited to pretty much any metal component between 0.01mm and 1.5mm in thickness.

 Meshes, filters and sieves